jeremytammik/the_building_coder_blog/a/2065_context_estore_da4r.md

 Next, in August 2024, Roman [@Nice3point](https://t.me/nice3point) Karpovich, aka Роман Карпович, shared a more effective approach in his [RevitToolkit.Context method](https://thebuildingcoder.typepad.com/blog/2024/08/api-context-background-process-postcommand.html#4).

-Now, in Janauary 2025, Ricaun returns with a new solution by checking the application `ActiveAddInId` property, in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to know if Revit API is in context](https://forums.autodesk.com/t5/revit-api-forum/how-to-know-if-revit-api-is-in-context/m-p/13276039#M83476):
+Now, in January 2025, Ricaun returns with a new solution by checking the application `ActiveAddInId` property, in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to know if Revit API is in context](https://forums.autodesk.com/t5/revit-api-forum/how-to-know-if-revit-api-is-in-context/m-p/13276039#M83476):